everaccountable/easy_prefs/README.md

 // Define your preferences in a struct.
 The default values are specified here. easy_prefs! {
     pub struct AppPreferences {
         /// A boolean preference.
-This will use the name "notifications" in the .toml file. pub notifications: bool = true,
+Note the default value is true, and the field name in the file is "notifications" pub notifications: bool = true => "notifications",
         /// Note here that we've specified the name of the field in the file. pub username: String = "guest".to_string() => "username", },